ibm-cloud-docs/data-virtualization/connecting/ssl.md

 # SSL connectivity
 {: #ssl_support}

-The Data Virtualization instance uses a certificate for SSL connections that is issued by a third-party digital certificate authority (CA).
+The {{site.data.keyword.dv_short}} instance uses a certificate for SSL connections that is issued by a third-party digital certificate authority (CA).
 {: shortdesc}

 The CA certificate is part of the Db2 driver package.
 If your application connects with a driver from the Db2 driver package, you do not need to download the certificate separately.
 You can download the Db2 driver package from the web console.